hexarc-software/hexarc-borsh/README.md

 Hexarc.Borsh is .NET implementation of the Binary Object Representation Serializer for Hashing format.

-Current state: 🚧 Under development 🚧
+Current status: 🚧 Under development 🚧

 ## Getting started

-Install the package into a project with the `NuGet` cli:
+Install the package with the `NuGet` CLI:
 ```sh
 dotnet add package Hexarc.Borsh
 ```